gecko0307/dagon2/doc/asset-format.md

 - Maximum deserialization efficiency. glTF requires JSON parsing and dynamic construction of fairly complex objects in memory (lists, dictionaries), while loading DAF is simply reinterpretation of byte buffer slices into arrays of POD structures.
 DAF saves memory and reduces the risk of memory leaks because it doesn't require much allocations.
 - Partial deserialization.
 The decoder can read only the data it needs from DAF without decoding the rest.
 - All-in-one format.
 A DAF file can store both a single model and a scene.
 All format structures support user properties, allowing editor metadata to be stored in DAF.
 In fact, DAF can be used as a simple NoSQL database for various purposes.
 - Data semantics support.
 All objects have a list of classes, allowing the engine to group them for game logic purposes.
-All textures are tagged as baseColor, normal, height, roughness-metallic, and emission, so the engine can select the optimal BCn compression format.
+All textures are tagged as baseColor, normal, height, roughnessMetallic, and emission, so the engine can select the optimal BCn compression format.
-- Storing physics and collision detection data.
+- Storing physics and collision detection data (WIP).

 DAF is an extensible format in which any additional data structures and even dynamic properties can be declared without breaking backward compatibility.